Why We Focus On Vision*

 for the local economy, depending on the type of project.

-Vision has proven to be a smart investment, sometimes reducing flood damage or disease rates among survivors.
-Providing glasses and eyecare transforms lives, communities and generations — and at a surprisingly low cost.
+Vision has proven to be a smart investment–providing glasses and eyecare transforms lives, communities and generations — and at a surprisingly low cost.

-Just $5 can provide sightgiving glasses for one person.
+Just $20 can provide sight-giving glasses or an eye exam for one person.